flutter/website/src/content/app-architecture/cookbook/offline-first.md

 to present data in a single access point, independently of the connectivity state of the device.

-This example uses the UserProfileRepository, a repository that allows to obtain and store UserProfile objects with offline-first support.
+This example uses the `UserProfileRepository`, a repository that allows to obtain and store `UserProfile` objects with offline-first support.

-The UserProfileRepository uses two different data services: one works remote data, and the other works with a local database.
+The `UserProfileRepository` uses two different data services: one works remote data, and the other works with a local database.

-The  API client is named ApiClientService, and it connects to a remote service using HTTP REST calls.
+The API client is named `ApiClientService`, and it connects to a remote service using HTTP REST calls.

 <?code-excerpt "lib/data/services/api_client_service.dart (ApiClientService)"?>